DucNguyen0611/ios-sdk/README.md

 1. Verify - The Verify operation is used to verify information about a payment account, such as address verification data (AVSData) on a credit card account, without reserving any funds. <br/>
 2. Authorize - The Authorize operation is used to authorize transactions by performing a check on card-holder's funds and reserves the authorization amount if sufficient funds are available. <br/>
 3. Authorize W/O token - This method proceeds with the card details when payment account data token is not available. <br/>
+4.P2PE Authorize - This method proceeds with the encrypted card details when payment account data token is not available. <br/>
-4. AuthorizeAndCapture - The AuthorizeAndCapture operation is used to authorize transactions by performing a check on card-holder's funds and reserves the authorization amount if sufficient funds are available, and flags the transaction for capture (settlement) in a single invocation.<br/>
+5. AuthorizeAndCapture - The AuthorizeAndCapture operation is used to authorize transactions by performing a check on card-holder's funds and reserves the authorization amount if sufficient funds are available, and flags the transaction for capture (settlement) in a single invocation.<br/>
-5. AuthorizeAndCapture W/O token - This method proceeds with the card details and performs the capture operation in single invocation when the payment account data token is not available. <br/>
+6. AuthorizeAndCapture W/O token - This method proceeds with the card details and performs the capture operation in single invocation when the payment account data token is not available. <br/>
+7. P2PE AuthorizeAndCapture- This method proceeds with the encrypted card details and performs the capture operation in single invocation when the payment account data token is not available. <br/>
-6. Capture - The Capture operation is used to capture a single transaction for settlement after it has been successfully authorized by the Authorize operation. <br/>
+8. Capture - The Capture operation is used to capture a single transaction for settlement after it has been successfully authorized by the Authorize operation. <br/>
-7. Void(Undo) - The Undo operation is used to release card-holder funds by performing a void (Credit Card) or reversal (PIN Debit) on a previously authorized transaction that has not been captured (flagged) for settlement. <br/>
+9. Undo - The Undo operation is used to release card-holder funds by performing a void (Credit Card) or reversal (PIN Debit) on a previously authorized transaction that has not been captured (flagged) for settlement. <br/>
-8. Adjust - The Adjust operation is used to make adjustments to a previously authorized amount (incremental or reversal) prior to capture and settlement. <br/>
+10. Adjust - The Adjust operation is used to make adjustments to a previously authorized amount (incremental or reversal) prior to capture and settlement. <br/>
-9. ReturnById - The ReturnById operation is used to perform a linked credit to a card-holder’s account from the merchant’s account based on a previously authorized and settled(Captured) transaction. <br/>
+11. ReturnById - The ReturnById operation is used to perform a linked credit to a card-holder’s account from the merchant’s account based on a previously authorized and settled(Captured) transaction. <br/>
-10. ReturnUnlinked - The ReturnUnlinked operation is used to perform an "unlinked", or standalone, credit to a card-holder’s account from the merchant’s account. <br/>
+12. ReturnUnlinked - The ReturnUnlinked operation is used to perform an "unlinked", or standalone, credit to a card-holder’s account from the merchant’s account. <br/>
-11. ReturnUnlinked W/O token - This method proceeds with the card details when payment account data token is not available.<br/>
+13. ReturnUnlinked W/O token - This method proceeds with the card details when payment account data token is not available.<br/>
+14.P2PE ReturnUnlinked  - This method proceeds with the encrypted card details when payment account data token is not available.<br/>
+15.QueryTransctionDetails-this method processes with transactionId or BatchID for the query of transaction.<br/>
+16.CaptureAll - this method captures ,all the transaction made before.<br/>

 Depending upon the type of transaction performed with request input data, response is generated from the velocity server which can be viewed on the Result page. <br/>
 <h2>5.How to include static library into XcodeProject</h2><br/>
 	1.Download the sdk from github<br/>